-Using our vital capacity calculator and only the values of your age and height, you can estimate the volume of air that flows through your lungs.
+Using our vital capacity calculator and only the values of your age and height (plus knowing your gender), you can estimate the volume of air that flows through your lungs.

-Read on if you're interested to know how to calculate vital capacity on your own, or what formula we used here.
+Read on if you're interested to know how to calculate vital capacity on your own or what formula we used here.

 What's the vital capacity equation?

-The vital capacity of a person can be estimated using this equation,:
+The vital capacity of a person can be estimated using this equation:

 In these formulas, the

 height should be given in centimeters (cm), and the result is expressed in cubic centimeters (cm³).
 However, you can easily switch between metric and imperial units by clicking on the unit name in the calculator.